DataDog/integrations-core/mongo/README.md

 ## Setup
 ### Installation

-The MongoDB check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your MongoDB masters.
+The MongoDB check is packaged with the Agent, to start gathering your MongoDB metrics and logs, [install the Agent](https://app.datadoghq.com/account/settings#agent) on your MongoDB masters.
 If you need the newest version of the check, install the `dd-check-mongo` package.

 ### Configuration